 Instructions

-• PREP VEGGIES: (See Note 2.)
-Peel the carrots and cut on the diagonal into large chunks (thick carrots–cut 1-inch chunks; thinner–cut 1-1/2-inch chunks), remove the outer leaves of the sprouts and halve them, halve the baby red potatoes (quarter especially large ones), halve the red onion and cut into thick 1-inch pieces, peel the sweet potato(s) and cut into large 1-1/2-inch chunks/slices.
+• (See note 2.)
+Peel carrots and cut on the diagonal into large chunks (thick carrots—cut 1-inch chunks; thinner—cut 1-1/2-inch chunks).
+Remove the outer leaves of the sprouts and halve them.
+Halve baby red potatoes (quarter especially large ones).
+Halve red onion and cut into thick, 1-inch pieces.
+Peel sweet potato(es) and cut into large, 1-1/2-inch chunks/slices.

-• BAKE: Place the tray on middle rack of the fully preheated oven and bake for 35 to 40 minutes, flipping the veggies and spacing them out again 20 minutes into baking time.
+• Place the tray on middle rack of the preheated oven and bake 35–40 minutes, flipping the veggies and spacing them out again 20 minutes through.

-• ENJOY: Remove from the oven and taste, adding extra salt/pepper if needed.
-Optional: top with fresh herbs or use a microplane to finely grate some Parmesan cheese on top.
+• Remove from oven and taste, adding extra salt/pepper if needed.
+Optional: top with fresh herbs or use a fine grater to grate some Parmesan cheese on top.
 Enjoy immediately.

 Video